GenesysCloudBlueprints/conversation-model-to-sql-blueprint/blueprint/index.md

 1. The following command can be ran to make an API call to [POST /api/v2/analytics/conversations/details/query](/api/rest/v2/analytics/#post-api-v2-analytics-conversations-details-query) and insert the response data into the database.
-The command takes a to and from date in ISO-8601 format, these dates must be no more than 1 week apart.
+The command takes a to and from date in ISO-8601 format.
+These dates must be no more than 1 week apart.

 ```
 npm run invoke-api [from_date] [to_date]